cose-wg/cose-spec/Issues.md

 1. Adding in key management

-2. IANA considerations to add mac operations to the current key_ops field.
+2. IANA considerations to add mac operations to the current key_ops field.  *Issue #20*

 # Algorithm Issues

-1. Are we allowing all of the JOSE algorithms across or are we going to deprecate some of them.
+1. Are we allowing all of the JOSE algorithms across or are we going to deprecate some of them.  *Issue #14*

-2. Define a key wrap mode (AES-GCM or CCM) to allow for authenticated attributes at the wrapping level.
+2. Define a key wrap mode (AES-GCM or CCM) to allow for authenticated attributes at the wrapping level. *Issue #24*

 # Attribute specific issues

-1. Should kid be a binary rather than a text value?
+1. Should kid be a binary rather than a text value?  *Issue #10*

 5. Dealing with COSE keys.
 Sub items are: 1) define a new tag for this when used in structures  (use 'epk', 'jwk', 'jku').
-2) IANA registrations of mime media types.
+2) IANA registrations of mime media types.   *Issue #9*  *Issue #5*

 1. Presence requirements:  Need to do a general review of what fields MUST and SHOULD be present in different messages.